jprili/quarrion/README.md

 "Wow, this is actually simpler than I thought," which is why I want to make my own language that's inspired by it.

+A few months later, I wanted to learn
+OCaml for my functional programming class and I was impressed by the simplicity and the robustness of not only the language, but Lambda calculus itself.

 ## keywords
 Like some assembly keywords,